 2. Eat More Fruits and Veggies

-One December 2019 study published in _The American Journal of Clinical Nutrition _found that eating two apples (a high-fiber fruit) each day helped lower cholesterol and reduce the risk of heart disease, diabetes or stroke in adults with mildly high cholesterol.
+One December 2019 study in The American Journal of Clinical Nutrition found that eating two apples each day helped lower cholesterol and reduce the risk of heart disease, diabetes and stroke in adults with mildly high cholesterol.

 Exercise is important, but for far more than just weight loss.
-In fact, exercise helps reduce your risk of nearly every kind of disease, especially common ones like diabetes, high cholesterol, heart disease and cancer, according to the Centers for Disease Control and Prevention (CDC).
+In fact, exercise helps reduce your risk of nearly every kind of disease, especially common ones like diabetes, high cholesterol, heart disease and cancer, according to the Centers for Disease Control and Prevention.

-If you're having trouble allocating enough time in your busy schedule to head to the gym, Adams suggests setting healthy goals to increase non-exercise activity throughout the day.
-This includes things like taking the stairs instead of the elevator, or parking farther away from the store so you have to carry your heavy groceries a bit longer.
+If you're having trouble allocating enough time in your busy schedule to head to the gym, Adams says a healthy goal to set is to increase non-exercise activity throughout the day.
+This includes things like taking the stairs instead of the elevator or parking farther away from the store so you have to carry your heavy groceries a bit longer.

 These quick bursts of movement weaved into the day are known as "high-intensity incidental physical activity," or HIIPA, according to a September 2019 editorial in the British Journal of Sports Medicine.
 HIIPA can improve your fitness and may even improve your heart health and respiration, even if you're only getting in a few minutes each day.

 "This will not only limit the negative effects of prolonged sitting, such as an increased risk of chronic diseases like obesity, heart disease and diabetes, but it may actually energize you and eliminate food cravings brought on by fatigue," Adams says.